Muyun2023/OhmyJ_Zoo/README.md

-# Project 1: Multi-page Website

-**Due Thu Oct 12, 11:59pm PT**

 ## Goal

-You will create a website made of several HTML pages and related CSS to demonstrate the skills learned in class so far.
+Multi-page Websitea made of several HTML pages and related CSS to demonstrate follow skills The website will be animals zoo

-The website will be about an animal of your choice (real or not, but make sure you will be able to get any images needed following the restrictions in this README!)

 This webpage can be viewed and used by running:
 - `npm install` (only required once on any given computer)
 - `node server.js` (starts the server, Ctrl-C to stop running the server)
 - Visiting `http://localhost:3000/` in the browser

-## Functional Requirements
+## Functional
 The website will consist of these pages (created inside the `public/` directory):
 - `index.html` ( a "Homepage")
 - `about.html` ( an "About" page )
 - `register.html` (a Registration page to register any data you choose to meet the form requirement)
+-
 Each page will consist of a `<header>`, `<main>` and `<footer>` that are semantically correct.
 You may include other elements in/around these (for example, a `<div>` might contain one or all of the above elements) as long as these elements are used in a semantically correct way (those elements must contain content that matches the meaning of the element type - see the element's definitions on MDN if you are uncertain as to what a given element should contain).

 Each page will have a `<title>` element that names the page.